 - For-profit companies and organisations;

 - Non-profit organisations and social entreprises;

-- Non-governmental organisations (NGOs); and
+- Civil society organisations (CSOs); and

 - Research institutes and universities.

 Projects should be implemented through partnerships between Nordic and local partners in an eligible NCF country.
 In addition, the project partnership may entail other partners.
-All project partners shall have a meaningful role in the implementation of the project.
+All project partners should have a meaningful role in the implementation of the project.
 The applications should clearly clarify the roles of and division of responsibilities between each project partner.